-Municipal Base Maps: This section contains a county base map and base maps of the eighteen (18) municipalities and one (1) unorganized territory of Lincoln County.
+Municipal Base Maps: This section contains a county base map and base maps of the eighteen (18) municipalities, one (1) Plantation, and two (2) unorganized territories of Lincoln County.
+Base maps include information on the locations of critical facilities, roads, bridges, transmission lines, and other infrastructure, in addition to 100-year riverine and coastal flood zones and hurricane evacuation zones in each jurisdiction.